Being able to recognize the warning signs of addiction in yourself or a loved one is one of the first steps to long-term recovery.

-each year.
 Alcohol abuse can be tough to track for a few big reasons.
 First of all, it’s legal.
-Second, most cultures tend to be very alcohol heavy, and drinking plays a role in a lot of social functions.
+Second, drinking plays a role in a lot of social functions in many cultures.
 Celebrating a big win at work?
-Grab a drink.
+Get a drink.
 Meeting up with friends?
 Grab a drink.
 Relaxing after a long day?
 Reach for a drink.

 6 Warning Signs of Alcoholism

-If you suspect that you or a loved one is an alcoholic, then keep an eye out for some of the common signs below:
+If you suspect that you or a loved one is addicted to alcohol, keep an eye out for some of the common signs below:

 1. You Cannot Control Your Drinking

 Do you always tell yourself that you’re just going to have one or two drinks, yet you always end up drinking much more than that?

 The inability to control your drinking is a sign of alcoholism.
-From the moment you take your first drink, you hear the voice inside your head telling you to “drink more, drink more, drink more…”
+From the moment you take your first drink, you may hear a voice inside your head telling you to “drink more, drink more, drink more…”

 2. You Drink During the Morning

 Do you drink throughout the day just to feel normal?
 Do you drink alone frequently?
 Alcohol can be used to mask how you’re truly feeling and can be used as a coping mechanism during stressful times throughout your life.
 Or, it may be used to mask mental health issues like depression.